 Nowadays there are more and more electric vehicles on our roads.
 However around the world of the electric there is a veil of mystery due to technicalities that first-time users have to face.
-Which is why we decided to clarify one of the main aspects of the electric world, the EV charging.
-The charging takes place by means of a physical connection between vehicle and charging infrastructure.
-The reference standard for the conductive charging of electric vehicles is IEC 61851-1.
-It defines 4 charging modes.
-We will see them in detail below, trying to sort out the clutter around them.
+Which is why we decided to clarify one of the main aspects of the electric world: the EV charging modes.
+The reference standard is IEC 61851-1 and it defines 4 charging modes.
+We will see them in detail, trying to sort out the clutter around them.

 The rated values for current and voltage shall not exceed 16 A and 250 V in single-phase while 16 A and 480 V in three-phase.